OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 1. Install the Octopus Deploy plugin in your Jira Cloud instance.

-    Add the `Octopus Deploy for Jira` app directly from the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and then click the 'Get Started' button to configure it.
-Alternately, this is available in Jira under **{{Jira Settings,Find new apps}}**.
+    From the Atlassian Marketplace, add the [Octopus Deploy for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) app and click 'Get Started' to configure it.
+Alternately, the app is also available in Jira by navigation to **{{Jira Settings,Find new apps}}**.

     Note: Keep this configuration page open while you complete the next steps as you need to copy values from one application to the other.